bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 [Raw data](https://en.wikipedia.org/wiki/Raw_data) (aka primary data) are data collected from some source.
 Raw data has not yet been processed for use.
-Human brains are very good at prcessing raw data and making decisions.
+Human brains are very good at processing raw data and making decisions.
 Consider crossing a street – your brain processing the data around you, from your eyes and your ears, together with your working memory, to make an informed decision of whether crossing the street is